 ATSILS provide specialist family law services in the areas of child protection, domestic violence and general family law matters, with a focus on seeking to maintain the family unit where possible.
 Given the disproportionate levels of family violence in Aboriginal and Torres Islander communities, and the number of Aboriginal and Torres Strait Islander children in out-of-home care, these services are critical, with the FVPLS usually acting for the women and children in the relationship.

 ATSILS provide legal advice, assistance, representation and duty lawyer services to clients in criminal law matters.
 An important aspect of their legal service is the provision of legal assistance 24 hours a day, 7 days a week to Aboriginal and Torres Strait Islander communities in metropolitan, regional, rural and remote areas of Australia.
-This service is vital to the timely access to legal services for Aboriginal and Torres Strait Islander people, particularly those who have been arrested and/ or detained.
+This service is vital to the timely access to legal services for Aboriginal and Torres Strait Islander peoples, particularly those who have been arrested and/or detained.

 The prisoner ‘throughcare’ programs provided by ATSILS aim to reduce repeat offending by addressing the ‘throughcare’ needs of adults prisoners and juvenile detainees.
 ‘Throughcare’ is defined as the coordinated provision of support to an offender, beginning with their initial contact with correctional services and continuing until the offender has successfully reintegrated into the community.
 This service assists clients in developing post-release plans and in accessing appropriate service providers and specialist assistance.
 This is important given the complex and challenging needs of many of ATSILS clients, which include low levels of English, mental health issues and cognitive impairments.